MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-learning-base-02.md

 ![Unity MRTK Project Configurator with MS HRTF Spatializer selected](images/mr-learning-base/base-02-section5-step2-3.png)

+> [!TIP]
+> Setting the Audio spatializer property is optional but may improve the audio experience in your project.
+If you set it to MS HRTF Spatializer, this spatializer plugin will be used when Unity's AudioSource.spatialize property is enabled.
+To learn more about this topic, you can refer to the [Spatial audio tutorials](unity-spatial-audio-ch1.md).

 In the Project Settings window, select **Player** > **XR Settings**, then use the **Depth Format** dropdown to select **16-bit depth**:

 ![Unity XR Settings with 16-bit depth selected](images/mr-learning-base/base-02-section5-step2-4.png)

+> [!TIP]
+> Reducing the Depth Format to 16-bit is optional but my help improve graphics performance in your project.
+To learn more about this topic, you can refer to the [Depth buffer sharing (HoloLens)](https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/Performance/PerfGettingStarted.html#depth-buffer-sharing-hololens) section of MRTK's [Performance](https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/Performance/PerfGettingStarted.html) documentation.

 In the Project Settings window, select **Player** > **Publishing Settings**, then in the **Package name** field, enter a suitable name, for example, _MRTKTutorials-GettingStarted_: